nicklepickle/fe-compare/README.md

 + No dependencies

 ### Svelte
-- Hard to use without SvelteKit
+- Opinionated about SvelteKit (harded to use without)
 - False positive errors in vscode editor (fixable but annoying)
-- Component life cycle confusing (when can are props populated?)
+- Component life cycle confusing (when are props populated?)
 - Smaller market share
 + :bind makes it very clear which state values can be updated by children
 + Only dev dependencies